 strengths and areas for improvement in their school’s climate and learning

-but we are encouraging our families to participate.
+conditions.
+A parent survey is also available.
+While not required by the state, we are encouraging our families to participate.

-(Organizing Schools for Improvement) provides a comprehensive assessment of school
+The Illinois 5Essentials Survey provides a comprehensive assessment of school

 organizational culture with actionable reports to help drive school improvement

 on five indicators or “essentials”: